Skip to cookie consent Skip to main content

 How to prevent pickleball injuries

 Improving mobility and conditioning muscles and tendons from overuse can help prevent injury.
-Dr. Rodericks recommends several ways of staying in the game:
+Dr. Matzkin and the team at Mass General Brigham Women’s Sports Medicine Program recommend a multi-faceted approach to injury prevention, including:

 Stretching

-Before hitting the court, warm up with dynamic stretches, or stretching with active movements.
+Before hitting the court, warm up with plyometrics or dynamic stretches, or stretching with active movements.
 Dynamic stretches prepare muscles and joints for explosive movements by mimicking those motions.

 Reserve static stretching, or stretching without movement, for after the workout.